pagkly/Zed/Investopedia3/Qualified Domestic Trust (QDOT).md

 ## Limitations of a Qualified Domestic Trust (QDOT)

-Although a QDOT allows the qualifying non-citizen surviving spouse to take the marital deduction on assets inside the trust, it does not exempt the trust from paying the [estate tax](https://www.investopedia.com/terms/e/estatetax.asp).
+Although a QDOT allows the qualifying non-citizen surviving spouse to take the marital deduction on assets inside the trust, it does not exempt the trust from paying the [[estate tax]](https://www.investopedia.com/terms/e/estatetax.asp).
 It merely defers it until the death of the surviving non-citizen spouse.

 At that time, the estate will be liable for Section 2056A estate taxes on all assets in the QDOT, whether or not there are surviving trustees.
 This could reduce the value of the assets in the trust significantly for any surviving trustees.